IDT-ITI/Text-XAI-Video-Summaries/README.md

 ```

 <div align="justify">
-Yoy may also want to have a look at the previous publication, where the methods for extracting the employed non-textual explanations are presented: K. Tsigos, E. Apostolidis, V. Mezaris, **"An Integrated Framework for Multi-Granular Explanation of Video Summarization"**, Frontiers in Signal Processing, vol. 4, 2024.
+Yoy may also want to have a look at our previous publication, where extracting non-textual explanations was presented:

+K. Tsigos, E. Apostolidis, V. Mezaris, **"An Integrated Framework for Multi-Granular Explanation of Video Summarization"**, Frontiers in Signal Processing, vol. 4, 2024.
 [DOI:10.3389/frsip.2024.1433388](https://doi.org/10.3389/frsip.2024.1433388)
 </div>

 BibTeX: